micropython/micropython/docs/esp32/quickref.rst

 The Espressif ESP32 Development Board (image attribution: Adafruit).

 Below is a quick reference for ESP32-based boards.
-If it is your first time working with this board please consider reading the following sections first:
+If it is your first time working with this board it may be useful to get an overview of the microcontroller:

 .. toctree::
    :maxdepth: 1

    general.rst
-   tutorial/index.rst

 Installing MicroPython
 ----------------------